-Currently working as IT Manager at Wieden+Kennedy Tokyo.
-Previous employers include Apple Japan, McGraw Hill (Standard & Poor’s / BusinessWeek / J.D.
+Currently working in IT in central Tokyo.
+Previous employers include Wieden+Kennedy Tokyo, Apple Japan, McGraw Hill (Standard & Poor’s / BusinessWeek / J.D.
 Power Asia Pacific / McGraw Hill Education) and Grupo Intercom.

 Likes: cryptography, retro computers (mostly MSX), pets, virtual reality, small and expensive sports cars, and very strong coffee.

 Now living in central Tokyo surrounded by a bunch of computers and my four rat boys.

 - 1985: Got my first MSX computer, a Sanyo MPC-200.

 - Early-mid 1990s: Member of the Spanish group Draken.
 Released five disk magazines for MSX.
 Mainly programming, but did also graphics and composed soundtracks.

 - Early-late 1990s: Founded and became the first president of the Asociación de Amigos del MSX (AAM) together with Ramón Ribas and a few other MSX users.